robherley/snips.sh/docs/self-hosting.md

 go build -tags noguesser
 ```

-For `arm64` systems, this is automatic and will default to not compiling with the guesslang dependency.
+For `arm64` systems, this is automatic and will default to not compiling with the Guesslang dependency.

 ## Examples